Architecture Game Plan

 Start Architecture Game Plan

-To create a common mindset we have provided all this Dragon1 theory in the previous paragraph.
-Now we can introduce the simple Dragon1 Architecture Game Plan.
-With this game plan, you create a base diagram with many different views, generated from it.
+To create a common mindset, we provided all this Dragon1 theory in the previous paragraph.
+Now, we can introduce the simple Dragon1 Architecture Game Plan.
+With this game plan, you create a base diagram with many different views generated from it.
 These views can be used to manage change by stakeholders.

 Here follows the Dragon1 Game Plan: